 The use of Lava Rocks in vivariums have been a common practice for quite some time now.
 When using it as a hardscape rock, large pieces can be assembled in an iwagumi fashion.
 Smaller pieces work great as a substrate for plants to root through or just as a drainage layer for most terrarium setups.
 The ability to house healthy bacteria also makes Scoria excellent as a filter media as well.

-Igneous Rocks like Scoria has what seems like an infinite amount of advantages when it comes to using it in an enclosure… Many of which we have already covered.
+Igneous Rocks like Scoria have what seems like an infinite amount of advantages when it comes to using it in an enclosure… Many of which we have already covered.
 It’s a great vivarium rock that has neutral effects on the surrounding area.
 Scoria is rich with surface space due to its rigid texture which is ideal for bacteria.
 It’s a lightweight stone that can back stacked, broken down into smaller parts or combined into a custom shaped hardscape.
 The range of available colors also makes it a good stone to consider when building a tank from scratch.

 When it comes to disadvantages with using Scoria in a vivarium, there really isn’t much to complain about.
 Lava Rocks are one of the easiest igneous stones to work with.
 One thing to note is it can be quite messy to handle.
-On initial handling of the rock, you will notice that it will produce quite a bit of dust.
+On the initial handling of the rock, you will notice that it will produce quite a bit of dust.
 If it is placed directly into an aquatic enclosure prior to cleaning, it can leech unwanted particles.

 Buy Scoria Rock